-Working hard on working hard and now the first full length album from Nadine Kellman and the Black Wonders is complete.
+Working hard on working hard and now the first full length album from Nadine Kellman and the Black Wonders was completed in 2014.
 Recorded over a year at Big Dreamer Sound and Riverdale recorders of Edmonton.
 This project was very much an Edmonton project. “we have all the talent you need right here why go anywhere else?”

 This album flavors from country to rumba.
 There truley is a little something for everyone and we are proud of what we have accomplished as friends and musicians we have grown together and enjoy playing as a unit.
 Taking me back was recorded with ever expanding Black Wonder family: Billie Zizi (lead guitar), Moses Gregg (bass), Bramwell Park (drums), and features local recording artists Dana Wylie (piano) and Jacquie B (back up vocals).